-If you're reading this sentence there's a good chance that you didn't play professional sports.
+If you're reading this sentence, there's a good chance that you didn't play professional sports.
 Just remember that no matter what your dad thinks, motion design is an industry that requires just as much skill and practice as sports.
-And I suppose if you do a Buck-level project you could even give yourself a gatorade bath....

 The team at School of Motion is super stoked to bring you a brand new series designed to get you acquainted with motion design graphics for sports.
-After reading the series you will have a taste for what makes up a basic sports graphics package.
-That includes a handful of assets: lower thirds, headshots, screen bugs, and replay wipes (which will all be covered in future articles).
-I'm super stoked to kick this series off and share some of the things I learned during my time in the world of live sports production.
+After reading the series, you will have a taste for what makes up a basic sports graphics package.
+Including lower thirds, headshots, and more critical elements of motion graphics in sports.
+I can't wait to kick this series off and share some of the things I learned during my time in the world of live sports production.

 So if you're ready to learn some interesting stuff, run a lap and keep reading...
 Let's kick-off (pun-intended) the series with headshots.